bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 #### 4.b.1.
 House and Senate "in session" variables [house-senate-in-session.csv]

 Perhaps DC is busier when the legislators are around.
-I created CSV files from the official calendars of the 112th Congress. <https://www.congress.gov/past-days-in-session> It took 10 minutes and seemed faster than screen-scraping.
+I created CSV files from the official calendars of the 112th Congress (<https://www.congress.gov/past-days-in-session>).
+It took 10 minutes and seemed faster than screen-scraping.

 Variables